-I’m not a big fan of nutrition studies for reasons that I’ll explain – they are generally hard to interpret, but this one might show us that foods with a higher inflammatory potential are tied to an increased risk of dementia.
+I’m not a big fan of nutrition studies for reasons that I’ll explain later – they are generally hard to interpret, but this one might show us that foods with a higher inflammatory potential are linked to an increased risk of dementia or Alzheimer’s disease.

 First, what are inflammatory foods?

 Some evidence has suggested that certain foods, nutrients, and non-nutrient food components can modulate inflammatory status acutely and chronically.
 An earlier prospective study in women seemed to show a link between the inflammatory potential of foods and cognitive decline.

 Foods and nutrients associated with the inflammatory biomarkers, such as interleukin (IL)-1β, IL-4, IL-6, L-10, tumor necrosis factor (TNF)-α (which cannot be found in bananas, in case you were wondering), and C-reactive protein, were assigned a value and tallied to obtain a diet inflammatory index score.
 Higher dietary inflammatory index scores indicated a more inflammatory diet.

 An anti-inflammatory diet usually contains multiple daily servings of fruits, vegetables, and coffee or tea (surprisingly), along with frequent servings of legumes (beans, peas, peanuts, and related plants).
 Diets that have less frequent servings of these foods and higher animal fats are considered inflammatory diets.

 What are dementia and Alzheimer’s disease?